adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 to the remote server before calling `PurgeAsync()`.
 If you use `force = true`, then also specify a query name to reset the incremental sync state.

+## Schema changes in the Offline Cache

+During development, it's very likely that you will want to change the schema of the data being stored on the client.
+Unfortunately, there isn't a really good way of dealing with this situation.
+Here is my solution:

+1. Create a constant within your mobile client containing a schema version number.
+The actual value (text or int) doesn't matter.
+You should never have the same schema version number twice though.
+Change this constant whenever you change the schema.
+2. Read a file from the mobile device with the schema version in it.
+If the file exists and the read value is different from the constant you created in step 1, then you are "refreshing the cache"
+3. If you are refreshing the cache, delete the offline cache file, then write the current schema version number to the file that you read in step 2.
+4. Set up your offline cache, define your tables, etc.
+5. If you are "refreshing the cache", do a full `PullAsync()` on all tables to populate the cache.

+You obviously want to avoid this process as much as possible.

 ## Debugging the Offline Cache

 One of the most difficult parts of the offline cache is that it is opaque - you can't really see what is going on.
 Fortunately, the